How to write a dissertation

 Presenting your findings

-In a traditional dissertation, this consists of a number of chapters where you present the data that forms the basis of your investigation, shaped by the way you have thought about it.
+In how to write a dissertation, the structural pattern consist of chapters where you present the data that forms the basis of your investigation, shaped by the way you have thought about it.
 In a dissertation that includes publication, it will be an integral section of an article.

 It is important for you to investigate the conventions of your own discipline or get help with dissertation if you must, by looking at journal articles and other dissertations, because the researcher’s argument determines the structure for most.